 - Enter the full name of your degree, e.g. "Master of Arts," not "Master's" or "MA."

 - In the space provided for "Date Defended/Approved," enter your defence date, or, if you did not defend your capstone, the date on which your Supervisor signed the Approval section of the RAD form.

 A digital copy of your thesis will be processed by SFU Library and made available in Summit, the Institutional Repository at SFU.
 A digital copy will also be sent to Library and Archives Canada and will be accessible through the Theses Canada Portal.

 If your thesis involves any work with humans or animals, as defined in SFU Policy R20.01 or R20.03, you are required to obtain Ethics Approval, an ethics exemption or an Animal Care Protocol Approval form.
 Ethics approval for human research is granted through the SFU Office of Research Ethics.
 Ethics approval for animal research is granted by the University Animal Care Committee.

-Whether individual or collaborative research, you must have either applied in advance for individual ethics approval as the Principal Investigator (P.I.) or been included by name as a co-investigator, collaborator or research assistant in the P.I.'s approval letter.
-If you do not have an ethics approval listing your name as attached to the study, you may need to file an Amendment to Previously Approved Research.
+Whether individual or collaborative research, you must have either applied in advance for individual ethics approval as Student Lead or been included by name as a co-investigator, collaborator or research assistant in the Principal Investigator's (P.I.'s) approval letter.
+If you do not have an ethics approval listing your name as attached to the study, contact The Office of Research Ethics at firstname.lastname@example.org.

 In addition, the university's Ethics statement must appear on page iii of your thesis.
 Approval letters and other documents do not have to be included in the thesis.